chain4travel/camino-docs/docs/camino-messenger/cancellation.md

 maintaining security and clarity throughout the cancellation flow.

-The process consists of multiple steps, but the messages are small and the fields used are frequently the same, which results to only small additional complexity compared to a direct API call to check whether a booking is cancellable and what the cancellation cost is, followed by a finalization call for the cancellation.
+The process consists of multiple steps, but the messages are small and the fields used are frequently the same, which results in only a small additional complexity compared to a direct API call to check whether a booking is cancellable and what the cancellation cost is, followed by a finalization call for the cancellation.